merative/spm-ui-upgrade-helper/docs/ui_upgrade_helper_guide.md

 In most cases, you can run this tool without modification, assuming that your SPM version is a standard installation.

-If your installation is non-standard, you might need to update rules or ignore files to suit your customer environment.
+If your installation is non-standard, you might need to update the ignore files to suit your customer environment.

-### Rules

-See the [rules page](customer/customer_rules.md) for steps to add new rules.

 ### Ignoring files